 Choice of Catalog for Graduation

-- Matriculation: The catalog in effect the year that a student initially enrolls at TMCC.
-Workforce Development and Community Education (WDCE) and Career and Technical Education (CTE) College Credit classes do not apply towards initial enrollment.
+- Matriculation: The catalog in effect the year that a student initially attends a class at TMCC.
+Workforce Development and Community Education (WDCE) and Career and Technical Education (CTE) College Credit classes do not apply towards initial attendance / enrollment.

-- Degree Declaration: The catalog in effect the year a student officially declares a degree, emphasis or certificate.
+- Degree Declaration: The catalog in effect the year a student officially declares a degree, emphasis or certificate with the Admissions and Records Office.

-- First Offered: If a degree, emphasis or certificate is offered for the first time after a student has enrolled, they may follow the catalog requirements for the year it is first offered.
+- First Offered: If a degree, emphasis or certificate is offered for the first time after a student has matriculated, they may follow the catalog requirements for the year the degree is first offered.

 - Graduation: The catalog in effect the year that a student will graduate.
-Nursing, Radiologic Technician, Dental Assisting, Dental Hygiene and Veterinary Technician programs require students to graduate under the course catalog year they were accepted.
+Nursing, Radiologic Technician, Dental Assisting, Dental Hygiene and Veterinary Technician programs require students to graduate under the course catalog year they were accepted into the program.
 If students interrupt their college studies for more than two consecutive semesters, including Summer session, the College encourages them to meet the requirements of the course catalog year under which they will complete the requirements for the degree, emphasis, or certificate.

 Transferring in Units Towards Graduation

-Students wishing to apply units earned at other institutions must submit an official transcript showing the posted grades to the Admissions and Records Office.
+Students wishing to apply units earned at other institutions must submit an official transcript showing the posted grades to the Admissions and Records Office and complete the Credit Evaluation for Transfer Student form.
 Transcripts showing courses "in progress" may not be used towards graduation.
+For additional information and transfer credit unit limits refer to the "Transfer Credit Policy on the Evaluation of Previous Training and Education" section of the catalog.

 Students must satisfy all of the following requirements to earn a degree or certificate of achievement at TMCC: